-Luke Davrain, CFA Investment Analyst
+Luke Davrain, CFA

+Investment Analyst

-Luke joined the Claremont Global team in 2017 as an Associate Analyst and has since been promoted to the role of Investment Analyst.
+Luke joined the Claremont Global team in 2017 and has over 6 years' experience investing in global markets.

 He has completed a Bachelor of Engineering (Honours) majoring in Civil Engineering and a Bachelor of Commerce majoring in Finance from Monash University.
 He is a CFA Charterholder.